About the Profession

 - Engaging in research to expand the knowledge base in the discipline

 Speech-Language Pathologists Work in a Variety of Settings

 - Public Schools: The greatest number of speech-language pathologists work in public schools.
-A significant shortage of speech-language pathologists has existed in Virginia public schools for a number of years, with rural school divisions facing the greatest difficulty in securing licensed professionals to fill these positions.
-School speech-language pathologists collaborate with teachers and parents to provide services to toddlers, children, and adolescents.
-Speech-language pathologists play a critical role in facilitating children's communication and literacy skills.
+School speech-language pathologists collaborate with teachers and parents to provide speech, language, and swallowing services to toddlers, children, and adolescents.

 - Health Care facilities: Health care facilities include the following: general medical hospitals, rehabilitation hospitals, pediatric hospitals, skilled nursing facilities, and home-health agencies.
-Speech-language pathologists provide in-patient acute care and out-patient rehabilitation services to a wide range of patients, such as individuals who have suffered a stroke or traumatic brain injury, individuals with swallowing difficulties, and many others.
+Speech-language pathologists provide in-patient acute care and out-patient rehabilitation services to a wide range of patients.

 These are just a few of the employment settings available to you as a speech-language pathologist.
-For additional possibilities please visit ASHA.
+For additional possibilities, you can review the information regarding employment settings provided by ASHA.

 Why Choose a Career in Speech-Language Pathology?

 Pick a reason or choose all of them (from ASHA Reward Yourself Brochure)

 - To serve members of your community